Registrar's registration guide for Spring 2019: https://registrar.unt.edu/registration/spring-registration-guide

 At a later time (usually Sunday evening preceding the first day of classes) students with expertise in improvisation will audition for jazz chair placement.
 This audition consists of improvising at sight over chord changes in a variety of styles and tempos.
 Students may sign-up for a jazz chair audition at room 353.
 Students should be prepared to play (warmed up with instrument assembled) ten minutes before their scheduled audition time.

-Zebras Auditions: Students must first complete their regular Jazz Lab audition before attempting a Zebras audition.
+Zebras Auditions: Students must first complete their regular Jazz Lab audition before attempting the Zebras audition Tuesday 8/28, 11am, Rm.
+263.